hattipjs/hattip/testbed/basic/readme.md

 When the environment variable `CI` equals `true`, `pnpm run ci` will all the automatic tests.
 When the environment variable `CI` does not equal `true`, `pnpm run ci` will run its tests on an already running server.
 You can set the server address by setting the environment variable `TEST_HOST` which defaults to `http://localhost:3000`.

-TODO: Tests except the first three are currently run manually.
+TODO: Tests except the first four are currently run manually.
 Find a way to run them automatically.

 ## Status